 If you aren’t familiar with schnitzel, it’s basically an Austrian or German version of a breaded and fried cutlet of meat.
 Typically, it’s veal or pork, but chicken can also be used.
 There are several different types of schnitzel, but this recipe is inspired by the traditional Jägerschnitzel, which translates to Hunter Schnitzel with Mushroom Sauce.
 My version is much like the original version, but since I’m currently digging the autumn vibes, I change it up a bit with the addition of hard apple cider to the gravy.

 And while you can use regular apple cider instead of the hard stuff, be aware that the end result will be a much sweeter gravy.
 And note that the recipe calls for a dark, rich stock to be used in the gravy.
 So while this is a chicken recipe, I don’t recommend using a light chicken broth here because it really needs something darker in color with a richer flavor.
-As strange as it may seem, I prefer using beef or dark vegetable stock (store-bought or homemade) to make the gravy.
-If you’re going to use chicken stock, you may want to use a roasted chicken stock, or add in a little beef or vegetable base.
-This is the vegetable base I like to have on hand for when I’m out of homemade stock, or when I need to give a gravy or sauce a little extra flavor.
+As strange as it may seem, I prefer using beef or roasted vegetable stock (store-bought or homemade) to make the gravy.
+Mushroom stock or broth would work, too.

 Serve the chicken with a generous amount of gravy.
 It’s perfect with a lemon wedge for garnish and a side of red cabbage and some boiled potatoes or egg noodles.
 I hope you enjoy!